 Of course, if only your head and neck are exposed to cold, then you’ll definitely lose more heat from your head than your fully clothed body parts.
 So, in that case, the adage is in fact true.

 Luckily, it’s easy to avoid that problem by wearing a scarf and hat.
-Also, to be extra warm this winter—and protect yourself and your loved ones from COVID-19—then listen to the experts and follow the next tip.

 You May Also Enjoy: